herberthk/wetube/README.md

 ## 📞 Support

-For support, email support@wetube.com or join our Slack channel.
+For support, email herberthk100@gmail.com or [Linkedin](https://www.linkedin.com/in/kavuma-herbert-559496111/).

 ---

-Built with ❤️ by [Your Name]
+Built with ❤️ by Herbert